Mains electricity by country

 Mains electricity by country includes a list of countries and territories, with the plugs, voltages and frequencies they commonly use for providing electrical power to low voltage appliances, equipment, and lighting typically found in homes and offices.
 (For industrial machinery, see industrial and multiphase power plugs and sockets.)
 Some countries have more than one voltage available.
-For example, in North America the supply to most premises is split-phase, with 240 volts between phases and 120 volts between either phase and neutral.
-Most sockets are connected to 120 V and neutral.
-By connecting across the phases, 240 V is available for large appliances.
-Often different sockets are mandated for different voltage or current levels.
+For example, in North America, a unique split-phase system is used to supply to most premises that works by center tapping a 240 volt transformer.
+This system is able to concurrently provide 240 volts and 120 volts.
+Consequently, this allows homeowners to wire up both 240 V and 120 V circuits as they wish (as regulated by local building codes).
+Most sockets are connected to 120 V for the use of small appliances and electronic devices, while larger appliances such as dryers, electric ovens, ranges and EV chargers use dedicated 240 V sockets.
+Different sockets are mandated for different voltage or maximum current levels.

 Voltage, frequency, and plug type vary, but large regions may use common standards.
 Physical compatibility of receptacles may not ensure compatibility of voltage, frequency, or connection to earth (ground), including plugs and cords.
 In some areas, older standards may still exist.
 Foreign enclaves, extraterritorial government installations, or buildings frequented by tourists may support plugs not otherwise used in a country, for the convenience of travellers.

 Main reference sourceIEC World Plugs

-The International Electrotechnical Commission (IEC) publishes a web microsite World Plugs which provides the main source for this page, except where other sources are indicated.
+The International Electrotechnical Commission (IEC) publishes a web microsite World Plugs, which provides the main source for this page, except where other sources are indicated.
 World Plugs includes some history, a description of plug types, and a list of countries giving the type(s) used and the mains voltage and frequency.

-Although useful for quick reference, especially for travellers, IEC World Plugs may not be regarded as totally accurate, as illustrated by the examples in the plugs section below, and errors may exist, such as Indonesia being listed as using both 220 V and 110 V when the Indonesian Standard SPLN 1 clearly states the voltage as 230 V, and the official travel website says "electric power supply is 220 volts in all regions."
+Although useful for quick reference, especially for travellers, IEC World Plugs may not be regarded as totally accurate, as illustrated by the examples in the plugs section below, and errors may exist.